0xAX/linux-insides/Misc/linux-misc-3.md

 }
 ```

-As you already may noted the syntax for expressions in the linker script language is identical to that of C expressions.
+As you already may have noted, the syntax for expressions in the linker script language is identical to that of C expressions.
 Besides this the control language of the linking supports following builtin functions:

 * `ABSOLUTE` - returns absolute value of the given expression;
 * `ADDR` - takes the section and returns its address;
 * `ALIGN` - returns the value of the location counter (`.` operator) that aligned by the boundary of the next expression after the given expression;
-* `DEFINED` - returns `1` if the given symbol placed in the global symbol table and `0` in other way;
+* `DEFINED` - returns `1` if the given symbol placed in the global symbol table and `0` otherwise;
 * `MAX` and `MIN` - return maximum and minimum of the two given expressions;
-* `NEXT` - returns the next unallocated address that is a multiple of the give expression;
+* `NEXT` - returns the next unallocated address that is a multiple of the given expression;
 * `SIZEOF` - returns the size in bytes of the given named section.

 That's all.